 There are a lot of health benefits associated with the drink, but its preparation and consumption is also a social event for those partaking in it.
+So what exactly is it?
+GOAL takes a look at mate, which footballers are fans and how to make it.

-What is mate tea?
+What is yerba mate?

 It is bitter in flavour and is particularly popular in countries such as Uruguay, Argentina, Paraguay and Brazil, as well as Syria and Lebanon.